The Shang Dynasty

 Ancient Written Accounts

-According to the historical accounts, the civilization in the region developed around the Yellow River under the reign of the Xia, Shang and Zhou Dynasties.
-There is no mention of any other advanced kingdom in the region.
-However, archeologists have uncovered other Bronze-age cultures that belie the idea that the civilization of the people in the region only developed along the Yellow River.
+According to the historical accounts, civilization developed around the Yellow River under the reign of the Xia, Shang and Zhou Dynasties.
+There is no mention of any other advanced countries in the region.
+However, archeologists have uncovered other Bronze-age cultures such as the Sanxingdui Civilization that belie the legendary account that the civilization of the people in the region only developed along the Yellow River.

 Sanxingdui (2000–1250 BC)

-The civilization had high bronze casting technology, and they were able to make unusually large and finely crafted bronze objects by adding lead to make the bronze alloy.
+The civilization had high bronze casting technology, and they were able to make unusually large and finely crafted bronze objects by adding lead to make bronze alloy suitable for intricate large sculptures.
 No texts or inscriptions have been found, and there is no mention of this culture in the records of other cultures.
 This culture remains intriguing and mysterious.
-Read more on Sanxingdui

 Shang Dynasty Development of Chinese Writing